Attorney

 and started defending insurance companies when their insureds sued them.
 In 1987, just a year after law school graduation, the Supreme Court issued Pilot Life v.
 Dedeaux, which opened up a new, and decidedly claimant-unfriendly, era in insurance litigation.
 “After that, if the insurance in a given case was provided by the claimant’s employer, all of a sudden we had a ready-made escape hatch for our insurance company clients, thanks to Pilot Life and ERISA, the Employee Retirement Income Security Act,” says Johnston.
 “As a freshly-minted lawyer, it became my job to take this gift from the Supreme Court and prepare legal arguments that would make the most of it for the insurance company’s benefit.”

 In this Johnston was successful—which he came to regret.
 “We were getting solid cases thrown out of court on this basis, which had nothing to do with how well or how badly the insurance company had treated the claimant,” he recalls.
-“As a competitive lawyer it felt good, at first, to win, but over the years something started to weigh on me.”
+“As a competitive lawyer it felt good, at first, to win, but before long something started to weigh on me.”

 That something was the injustice and unfairness ERISA imposes on beneficiaries.
 “After while it became unsatisfying to win cases based on this end run around the merits,” says Johnston.
 “A lot of lawyers would get quite upset with me for saying that, but eventually I wasn’t able to reconcile the fact that real people, many with very legitimate claims, were having their lives destroyed because of this one unjust law.
 And for a time I had played a not-insignificant role in using that unjust law against them.”

 So, in 1999, Johnston opened up his own law office, and dedicated himself to representing the sorts of people he had previously been working against.
-Now in its 24th year, Johnston Law Office represents claimants against insurance companies, in both ERISA and non-ERISA cases.
+Now in its 25th year, Johnston Law Office represents claimants against insurance companies and plan administrators, in both ERISA and non-ERISA cases.
 “I suppose there’s an element of guilt or a desire for redemption involved,” he says, “since I am now very firmly committed to helping the folks I used to oppose.
 And since I worked on the ‘dark side’ for a time I know most of their tricks.”
 The office, geographically based in Santa Rosa in California’s Wine Country, has a nationwide reach, with clients from coast to coast.

 Although Johnston has the experience and expertise to handle just about any case involving life, health, disability, and other types of insurance, representing disabled professionals and executives is an important focus.
 “Folks who make their living with their brains, which fairly describes the majority of people these days,” he says, “face unique hurdles on a disability claim.
 Insurers tend to be quite suspicious and resistant to claims of that nature, for no good reason other than that they might represent a higher claim expense.
 And quite often the disability is one that is not immediately obvious to an onlooker, such as injuries and illnesses with a cognitive or emotional impact.
 Plus, folks with a background of significant achievement in their professional lives often have a very hard time even facing the reality they are disabled, and along comes the insurance company to pile on.
 That gets me interested in a hurry.”